-Ama-no-hashidate is famous for being one of Japan's three scenic views (along with Matsushima in Miyagi Prefecture and Miyajima in Hiroshima Prefecture).
-Connecting both sides of Miyazu Bay in northern Kyoto Prefecture, it is also part of a scenic national park.
+Amanohashidate is a pine-covered sandbar famous for having one of Japan's three scenic views, along with Matsushima in Miyagi Prefecture and Miyajima in Hiroshima Prefecture .
+This natural bridge links both sides of Miyazu Bay in northern Kyoto Prefecture, and is part of a national park.

-The sandbar is 3 km long and has 8000 pine trees
+The sandbar is three kilometers long and has 8,000 pine trees

 There is a theme park at one end, frequented by locals

 Kono Shrine is on the northern side and Chion-ji Temple on the opposite

 Amanohashidate Sandbar is accessible by train followed by a short walk.

 From Kyoto Station , take the Hashidate Limited Express to Amanohashidate Station.
 The ride takes about two and a half hours.
 The sandbar is a 20-minute walk from the station.